CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/debt-service.md

   - title: Overview
     body:
     - blurb: >
-        The City benefits from its strong financial policies and practices and has recently been affirmed with a AAA bond ratings from Moody’s and Standard and Poor’s.
-Strong bond ratings are an assessment of the City’s long-term financial stability and lower the cost of borrowing. <blockquote>As the City borrows more over ten years to support investments in its schools, debt service is projected to increase as well.
+        The City benefits from its strong financial policies and practices.
+In February 2017, Boston's triple A bond rating was affirmed by Moody’s Investors Service and Standard and Poor’s.
+Strong bond
+        ratings are an assessment of the City’s long-term financial stability and lower the cost of borrowing. <blockquote>As the City borrows more over ten years to support investments in its schools, debt service is projected to increase as well.
 In FY19 Debt Service is